xtclang/xvm/README.md

 </td><td style="border: none;">

-Ecstasy is a new, general-purpose, programming language, designed for modern cloud architectures, and explicitly for the serverless cloud.
+Ecstasy is a new, general-purpose, programming language, designed for modern cloud architectures, and explicitly for the secure, serverless cloud.
 Actually, to be completely honest, it's the most amazing programming language ever.
 No, really, it's that awesome.

 </td></tr></table>